The Vintners' Company Awards

 * A nominated award celebrating a person (or company) who has championed the development of English wine in this market and overseas.

-These are four separate awards celebrating companies that demonstrate best practice in one (or more) of four key business areas:
+This award celebrates companies that demonstrate best practice in one (or more) of three key business areas:

 * A nominated award decided by The Benevolent and awarded to a person (or company) who has either raised the most money or undertaken the biggest or most unusual challenge to raise money for The Benevolent.